Flambeau River water or watershed scenery in Wisconsin

 A float is in play where this report supports boat access and wind, releases, and shuttle logistics are manageable.

 The Flambeau is a broad northwoods river where the best fly plan depends on the fork, landing, flow trend, and float distance.
-Smallmouth and musky are the main fly targets; trout claims should stay reach-specific.
+Smallmouth and musky are the main fly targets.
+Trout claims should stay section-by-section.

 Skip or shorten the plan when the river is rising, thunderstorms are possible, South Fork whitewater exceeds the crew's skill, landing spacing is unrealistic, musky or species rules are unclear, or cold water and wood make rescue difficult.